engagelab/afasi/README.md

-Afasi Project - sourced from teh Virtual Museum codebase
+Afasi Project - sourced from the Virtual Museum project codebase
 ===

 setup